KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_miyamoto_musashi.md

 ## The Message Musashi Offers This Book

-Your book explores coherence, clarity, intention, and the architecture of consciousness.
+This book explores coherence, clarity, intention, and the architecture of consciousness.

 Musashi offers a perfect complement:

 the architecture of attention, discipline, and the unclouded mind.

-Where your synthesis speaks about:
+Where my synthesis speaks about:
 *	water as a conductor of order
 *	language as a calibrator
 *	intention as a field